jthernandez999/jthernandez999/README.md

 - I’m currently working on completing the Full Stack Web Development Program at BloomTech.
 - 🌱 I’m currently working on learning algorithms.
 - 🤝 I’m looking to develop my skills as a software engineer / full stack web developer.
-- 💬 Ask me about space or bonsai!!
+- 💬 Ask me about space or bonsai!
 - ⚡ Fun fact: ...
 I consider myself an amateur astronomer.
 I own a CELESTRON COMPUTERIZED TELESCOPE. 🔭 🪐 👽

 <p align='center'> <i>“Dwell on the beauty of life.
 Watch the stars, and see yourself running with them.”</i> — Marcus Aurelius, Meditations</p>